Copyright Infringement Policy

 On the second violation, GTel will send a letter stating the current violation as well as the record of the first violation.
 Violators will be given two weeks to contact the GTel office to confirm that the content in question has been removed from their device and their network is secure.
 If violators do not contact GTel, their service will be suspended until contact is made and the device is clear of the content in question.
 Customers on suspension will be billed a $25.00 restoration fee to regain internet service.

-If we receive a third copyright infringement notification within the calendar year, GTel will suspend internet service to the customer for twelve months.
+If we receive a third copyright infringement notification within 90 days of the previous notice, GTel will suspend internet service to the customer for twelve months.
 Customers will be charged for any company owned equipment in their possession.

 If the customer feels a mistake has been made or that the copyright for the material mentioned is not being infringed upon, they may file a counter-notification with the copyright holder or work with them directly.